Ronaldo (Brazilian footballer): 1998 FIFA World Cup

-Ronaldo entered the 1998 FIFA World Cup billed as the world's greatest player by reporters in the sport.
+Ronaldo entered the 1998 FIFA World Cup in France billed as the world's greatest player by reporters in the sport.
 Jacob Steinberg of The Guardian writes, "In 1998, no one was as ferociously talented as Ronaldo, whose supernatural mixture of power, pace and skill had made him the player every child in the playground wanted to be; at the age of 21, the hopes and dreams of a nation rested on his shoulders."

 Ronaldo scored four goals and made three assists en route to the final, scoring once and assisting Bebeto's goal in a 3–0 win against Morocco in the team's second group stage match, netting twice in a 4–1 win against Chile in the round of 16, set–up two goals in Brazil's 3–2 victory over Denmark in the quarter-finals, and scored once in the 1–1 draw against the Netherlands in the semi-finals, also netting Brazil's first penalty in the 4–2 shoot–out victory.
 Hours before the final against France, Ronaldo suffered a convulsive fit.
 At first, he was removed from the starting lineup 72 minutes before the match, and the team sheet (with Edmundo as his replacement) was submitted to the FIFA delegate.
 The starting line up without Ronaldo was released to a stunned world media.
 The BBC's John Motson stated, "The scenes in the commentary box have been absolute mayhem and chaos."
 However, shortly before kick off, after pleading that he felt fine and requested to play, Ronaldo was reinstated by Brazil coach Mário Zagallo.